Improving our Children’s Futures

 When it comes to educating our children, and the best way to do so, the topic soon becomes complex due to the many theories on how to impact and improve such a multi-faceted system.
 Viante New Mexico looked at all national rankings lists and keyed in on states that are excelling in education.
-We spoke with various education experts – teachers, superintendents, non-profits, and policy makers that have spent their life’s work seeking out best practices to implement them in New Mexico schools, including:
+We spoke with various education experts who have spent their life’s work seeking out best practices to implement them in New Mexico schools, including:

 – Policy Makers

-We were able to identify common ground principles from these conversations to help the board identify legislation what would positively affect our school system and New Mexico’s placement on these national ranking benchmarks.
+We were able to identify common ground principles from these conversations to help the board identify legislation would positively affect our school system and New Mexico’s placement on these national ranking benchmarks.

 4th Grade Reading and Math Scores

 Most experts believe that third grade is the most pivotal year for students.
 If children do not have basic reading or math skills by this point, then it’s incredibly difficult for these children to get caught up.
 In order to appropriately and effectively compare New Mexico’s progress in this metric to the rest of the country, we are looking at a national test, National Assessment of Educational Progress, (NAEP).
 NAEP tests a representative sample of 4th and 8th graders in a variety of subject areas to gauge their comprehension.
 According to US News and World Report, New Mexico is 49th in the nation for our 4th grade reading scores and 50th in the nation for 4th grade math scores.

 High School Graduation Rate and College Readiness